LordSentox/othello/README.md

 ```sh
 cargo run --bin client
 ```
-In this case, no extra argument is neccessary or possible.

 If you want to compile the game to run it without using cargo, you can use
 ```sh